 In addition, it is recommended that employers limit physical meetings that are not vital for the continuation of the business activity.
 Whilst staff representatives must be consulted in the event of a significant change to the organisation of work, we note that the meeting may be organised by video conference.

 More generally, employers should carry out a risk assessment in connection with the staff representatives and the occupational physician.
 This should be updated continuously as the current epidemic develops, and take into account any factors that may make employees particularly susceptible to infection (e.g. close contact with the public, if applicable).
+Where applicable, the risk assessment document should also be updated with regard to the risks that remote working may entail such as stress or isolation.

 We further recommend notifying employees of where they can access more information on the matter.
 In France, information can be found using the following links (please note that most information is in French, although an English translation is available for some content):